-I'll demonstrate the power of InCopy as a full-featured word processor, how it integrates with Microsoft Word, and even Adobe's own Buzzword, new in CS5.
-I'll explain the specific techniques that give production team members access to your documents, whether or not they're within the local network or only available by e-mail.
-Throughout the lessons, I'll be providing guidance based on my experience teaching InCopy and InDesign to hundreds of publishers, and communication departments around the world.
-I'll show you how to comfortably introduce, and get the most out of this great workflow for your design and editorial colleagues.
+I'll demonstrate the power of InCopy as a full-featured Word processor, how it integrates with Microsoft Word, and even Adobe's own Buzzword, new in CS5.
+I'll explain the specific techniques that give production team members access to your documents, whether or not they're within the local network or only available by email.
+Throughout the lessons, I'll be providing guidance, based on my experience teaching InCopy and InDesign to hundreds of publishers and communication departments around the world.
+I'll show you how to comfortably introduce and get the most out of this great workflow for your design and editorial colleagues.

-So let's dive right into InDesign CS5 Collaborative Workflows with InCopy CS5.
+So, let's dive right in to InDesign CS5 Collaborative Workflows with InCopy CS5.